ada-lyn/ada-lyn.github.io/index.md

 While being an interesting analysis, it shows that these results will not result in bias correction as the title and body length are naturally correlated with the ratings and it makes perfect sense.

-#### Importance of the features for the bias correction

-Lorem ipsum

 ### By Country

 In this part, we want to see if there are any differences between the way people rate articles in differents countries.
 As a reminde, we have data for the United States, the United Kingdom, France, Germany and Japan